 If you need legal assistance regarding premises liability matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

 If you own property in Tennessee, you are responsible to keep your premises safe to visitors.
 However, accidents can happen.
 When an accident occurs due to unsafe conditions on someone else’s property, the property owner or the party in control should be held liable.
-The experienced Nashville premises liability lawyers at Martin Heller Potempa & Sheppard are dedicated to helping those who were injured on another’s property across Tennessee.
+The experienced Nashville premises liability lawyers at Martin Heller Potempa & Sheppard are dedicated to helping those who were injured on another’s property across Middle Tennessee.
 We will get you the compensation you need in order for you to move forward with your life.